 Like Christmas, Easter in the United States is celebrated in both religious and secular ways.
 In many communities, the Christian aspect of the holiday—honored by Passion Plays and church services—is combined with visits from the Easter Bunny, parades, and hunting for candy-filled eggs.

 When Is Easter?

 The exact date of Easter is dependent on the lunar calendar.
 It falls on the first Sunday after the full moon that follows the vernal equinox, which places it sometime between late March and mid-April each year.

 - Easter 2020: April 12

 Some churches have even become famous for their Easter services.
-St. Patrick's Cathedral in New York City, Basilica of the National Shrine of the Immaculate Conception and the National Cathedral in Washington, D.C., and St. Louis Cathedral in New Orleans are known for having packed pews and extravagant vigils on this day.
+St. Patrick's Cathedral in New York City, the Basilica of the National Shrine of the Immaculate Conception and the National Cathedral in Washington, D.C., and the St. Louis Cathedral in New Orleans are known for having packed pews and extravagant vigils on this day.

 Religion aside, the United States celebrates Easter with egg hunts and rolls, parades, and visits from the Easter Bunny.
 One of the most well-known secular Easter event in the country is the annual White House Easter Egg Roll, a tradition that started during the era of President Rutherford B. Hayes in 1878.
 Other noteworthy Easter events around the U.S. include the Easter Parade and Bonnet Festival in New York City and the Union Street Spring Celebration and Easter Parade in San Francisco.